 Medium / Large – $3900 10″ x 6″ x 2.5″ (see on me)

 Jumbo – $4300 12″ x 8″ x 3″ (see on Elle and Khatu)

 Maxi – $4700 13″ x 9″ x 4″

 One size that I didn’t mention in the video (but is very petite friendly) is the East-West flap.
 This is longer in shape than the classic, and has just a single flap.
 This was an affordable alternative to the classic, but unfortunately it has been discontinued.
 If interested, you can try your luck in the pre-owned market.
 See the E/W on Kelly.

 2. Leather Type

 Lambskin vs. caviar is a very personal decision.
 I’ve met women who strongly favor one over the other, and then there are some who love both.
-Despite all the research I did, I made the mistake of purchasing one bag in light-colored lambskin (I think black lambskin may be less fussy).
-After carrying my lambskin bag just twice and always storing it after use, I’ve already had to address small dents, scratches, and fading.
+Despite all the research I did, I purchased one bag in light-colored lambskin (black lambskin would be lower maintenace).
+After carrying my lambskin bag just a few times and always storing it after use, I’ve already had to address some wear on the leather.
 On the other hand, all of my caviar bags have been a breeze to maintain.

 3. Color and Hardware Combo

 If you prefer to buy new, a tip is to visit the Chanel boutique before their next collection comes in, and ask to flip through their look book.
 Their book contains pictures of all the styles and colors that they have on order.
 If you like to buy pre-owned, the internet holds a vast selection of different color combos from years past.